Milton knocks out power to millions and spawns tornadoes across Florida. At least 5 dead

 “I’m shocked it’s not more,” city worker Kati Sands said as she cleared the streets of siding and broken lights.
 “We lost so much with Helene, there wasn’t much left.”

+The storm slammed into a region still reeling from Hurricane Helene, which flooded streets and homes in western Florida and left at least 230 people dead across the South.
+In many places along the coast, municipalities raced to collect and dispose of debris before Milton's winds and storm surge could toss it around and compound any damage.

-The storm knocked out power across a large section of Florida, with more than 3.4 million homes and businesses without electricity, according to poweroutage.us, which tracks utility reports.
+Power was knocked out across much of the state, with more than 3.4 million homes and businesses without electricity, according to poweroutage.us, which tracks utility reports.

 The fabric that serves as the roof of Tropicana Field — home of the Tampa Bay Rays baseball team in St. Petersburg — was ripped to shreds by fierce winds.
 Debris littered the field, but no injuries were reported.
 Before the storm hit, first responders were moved from a staging area there.